af223/17735-project/README.md

 python3 preprocess.py
 ```

-To train and test the isolation forest ML model implemented with sci-kit learn, inside of the file ``detection_v1.ipynb`` select Python3.7 as the kernel and run all cells.
+To train and test the isolation forest ML model implemented with scikit learn, inside of the file ``detection_v1.ipynb`` select Python3.7 as the kernel and run all cells.

 To train and test the isolation forest ML model implemented with diffprivlib, inside of the file ``detection_v2.ipynb`` select Python3.7 as the kernel and run all cells.